galwiner/checkers/README.md

 `python checkersCLI.py -b -f "filename"` runs the game and shows a board on each move

-`python checkersCLI.py -b -f "filename"` runs the game and shows a board on each move
+`python checkersCLI.py -s -b -f "filename"` runs the game and shows a board on each move